Alex13f13/React-PokeAPI/README.md

 - Checking translations -> src/componets/LanguageSelector

 If any problem is found, this component is not deployed and throws the error to the console.

+## To Do:
+[ ] Implementar el SWR a las llamadas a la API
+[ ] Implementar Tailwind css y meter un poco de estilos a la página